globalbioticinteractions/globalbioticinteractions.github.io/_posts/2026-04-20-checklistbank.md

 This suggests that a little over 10 datasets in ChecklistBank currently describe at least one species interaction claim.
 As expected, the Afromoth dataset (i.e., [```[2]```](#2), [```urn:lsid:checklistbank.org:dataset:2017```](https://checklistbank.org/dataset/2017)) is included in this list.
 Other examples include the Universal Chalcidoidea Database (i.e., [```[6]```](#6), [```urn:lsid:checklistbank.org:dataset:124661```](https://checklistbank.org/dataset/124661)) and the Catalogue of the Pterophoroidea of the World (i.e., [```[7]```](#7), [```urn:lsid:checklistbank.org:dataset:1199```](https://checklistbank.org/dataset/1199)).

 This list of dataset identifiers can then be used to track associated datasets, and, if desired, generate interpreted species interaction records.
-For instance, for the Afromoths dataset with id ```urn:lsid:checklistbank.org:dataset:2017```, the interpreted interaction data of a current dataset version in ChecklistBank can be generated via:
+For instance, for the Afromoths dataset with id ```urn:lsid:checklistbank.org:dataset:2017```, a tab-seperated values table of their interpreted interaction data can be generated via:

 ```
 elton track 'urn:lsid:checklistbank.org:dataset:2017'